getian107/PRScs/README.md

 **Aug 10, 2023**: Added BETA + SE as a new input format (see the format of GWAS summary statistics below), which is now the recommended input data.
 Previsouly when using BETA + P as the input data, p-values smaller than 1e-323 are truncated, which may reduce prediction accuracy.

+**Aug 10, 2023**: Allowed for the output of variant-specific shrinkage estimates.

 **Nov 3, 2022**: Import random module from numpy instead of scipy.

 **Jun 4, 2021**: Expanded reference panels to five populations.